 - Braxton Hicks contractions.
 At 38 weeks pregnant, contractions are to be expected.
 You may have been having these for weeks now, or you may be just starting to notice what seems like 38 weeks pregnant cramps or tightening of your belly.
 If your contractions aren’t painful, and go away when you switch positions, they’re still Braxton Hicks (aka “practice” contractions).

 - Trouble sleeping.
 Maybe you’re feeling anxious, or maybe it’s just all the aches and pains.
 But for someone who’s so tired, man it’s hard to get a good night’s rest!

 - Itchy belly.
 Your 38 weeks pregnant belly is stretched practically as far as it can go, so it makes sense that it’s more sensitive.
-Hydration can help: At this point in pregnancy, you may want to switch to a heavy-duty moisturizer like pure shea butter, and remember to drink lots of water.
 What’s not normal is a rash, so let your OB know if you get one.

 - Swollen feet and ankles.
-You’re 38 weeks pregnant, so basically you have the excuse to sit back and put up your feet as much as humanly possible.
-Take regular walks, though, to keep your blood flowing and reduce the swelling.
+You’re 38 weeks pregnant, so basically you have the excuse to sit back and put up your feet as much as humanly possible to reduce the swelling.

 At 38 weeks pregnant, signs of labor may begin.
 Some early signs you’ll go into labor soon include: